 Each of these options has its pros and cons.
 So, it’s up to you decide which option works best for you.
 If you’re a busy person and you don’t have time to walk, I suggest you commute.
 You may spend money, but you save time by not having to walk and find a parking slot.
 If you have a car and you have more time, then you may bring it and enjoy the convenience of having your own car.

 If you don’t have a car, or you’re short on budget and and you want to save money by not commuting, and you like the idea of exercising, I guess you know what to do.
 Walk! 🙂

 16. Learn to say NO

 If your kids are quite fond of telling you what they want at the grocery store or at the toy store, then you should practice saying no to them.
 Aside from that, you should also learn to say no to your friends, if they want you to go out with them for drinks.
 Saying no would not just feel liberating, but it can also help you save some dough.

-My five-year old daughter now knows what she wants when we’re at the grocery.
+My seven-year old daughter now knows what she wants when we’re at the grocery.
 She’d pick pencils, crayons, chocolates, cookies, junk food, or anything that’s appealing to her.
 When I say no, sometimes, she’d throw a tantrum.
 But I learned to divert her attention to something else and before she knew it, we’re already at home.

 This might not be for everyone, but if you can grow your own vegetables in your garden, you’re sure to save money at the grocery store.

 In our garden, we have eggplants, okra, sili, alugbati, and more!
 We don’t have to buy them anymore.
 We just go out and grab them from our garden.

 That’s it!
 These are 17 of the best tips on how to save money on groceries!
 Using a combination of these grocery shopping tips will definitely help you cut your grocery bills.